touzet/pampa/README.md

   3. Locate the 'download' link.
   4. Choose the TSV format and customize the columns in the following order: Common name, Scientific name, Parent, and Rank.
   5. Proceed to download the taxonomy file.

-Some examples are available in the directory 'Taxonomy'.
+Some examples are available in the folder 'Taxonomy'.

+## Output files (-o)